naman-nagia/S25Website/README.md

 # S25Website
-A personal project made by Naman and Harvard for Tyler luu's music
+A personal project made by Naman and Harvard for Tyler (Tyluu) luu's music